-Although the substantive results in this paper concern linear contracts, a broader view of our contribution is that we offer a conceptual framework for expressing intuitions from contracting models without relying on a particular organizational structure.
-We focus on robustness arguments for linear contracts as a natural test case, particularly because, as Section 7 shows, there does not seem to be any easy reduction argument that would allow us to quickly carry over the results from bilateral environments to more complex ones without such a framework.
-In principle, the same methodology used here could be taken to analyze other forms of contracts and again identify properties of contracting models that favor them.
+Although the substantive results in this paper concern linear contracts, our conceptual framework more generally offers a way to express and prove results for contracting models without relying on a particular organizational structure.
+Robustness arguments for linear contracts naturally call for such a framework, because, as Section 7 shows, there does not seem to be any easy reduction argument that would allow us to directly extend the results from bilateral environments to more complex ones.
+In principle, the same methodology is applicable in the analysis of other forms of contracts and properties of contracting models that favor them.
+To illustrate by example, we demonstrate, in Section S-3 of the Online Supplementary Material, a result on concave contracts analogous to our main theorem on linear contracts: under Responsiveness and a particular weakening of Richness, concave contracts are optimal.

 Our work connects to several branches of literature.
 First, it naturally relates to the body of work on linear contracts and their robustness against large spaces of actions, mentioned previously.
-While many of the arguments in this literature are thematically related, and this helps motivate our interest in focusing on linear contracts, we certainly do not claim that all of these previous findings are special cases of the results developed here.
+While many of the arguments in this literature are thematically related, which helps motivate our interest in focusing on linear contracts, we certainly do not claim that all of these previous findings are special cases of the results developed here.
 Also related is the literature explaining other kinds of simple incentive structures as robust in unknown environments, such as Frankel (2014), Garrett (2014), and Carroll and Meng (2016).

-There is also considerable previous work on incentives in hierarchies and more complex structures, mostly focusing on comparison across organizational forms (surveyed in Mookherjee (2006), Mookherjee (2013)).
+There is also considerable previous work on incentives in hierarchies and more complex structures, mostly focusing on comparison across organizational forms (surveyed in Mookherjee (2006, 2013)).
 (There is a separate and more distant strand of literature on hierarchies, such as Tirole (1986), that focuses on issues of collusion.)
 Yet there seems to be little work studying how organizational structure interacts with the optimal choice of contractual form.

 Finally, closest in spirit to the present work are several recent papers that study robust moral hazard contracting in different organizational environments.
-In particular, there is the work of Dai and Toikka (2021), which studies robust incentives for a team (and which inspired one of the additional applications explored in the Supplemental Material).
-Others in this line are Marku and Ocampo Diaz (2019), which takes up a common agency model; and Kambhampati (2021), which considers two agents who produce independently but are known to share a common technology.
+In particular, there is the work of Dai and Toikka (2022), which studies robust incentives for a team (and which inspired one of the additional applications explored in the Online Supplementary Material).
+Others in this line are Marku, Ocampo, and Tondji (2022), which takes up a common agency model, and Kambhampati (2022), which considers two agents who produce independently but are known to share a common technology.